Marriage based adjustment of status interviews

 What to do if the attorney does not arrive

+Hopefully this never happens to you, but you must be prepared in case there is an emergency and your attorney isn't present and it's time for your interview.
 Note that while the applicant has a right to have an attorney in these interviews, the attorney role is limited in some ways.
 If the attorney is not present, and the case is being called, the applicant can elect to proceed without the attorney being present.
-The USCIS officer will have the applicant sign a consent to proceed without the attorney and will place that in the applicant's file.
+The USCIS officer will have the applicant sign a consent to proceed without the attorney and will place that form in the applicant's file.
 You can decide whether to proceed with or without the attorney.
 If your case has some tricky legal issues that the attorney could help explain, you may want to wait.
 Otherwise you may decide to proceed without the attorney.

 What to bring